How to Keep Kids Safe in the Car

 Here are some other rules to keep in mind when it comes to rear-facing car seats:

-- Raise or lower the harness straps to be at or below your child’s shoulders.
+- Raise or lower the harness straps to be at or below the child’s shoulders.

-- Place the chest clip right at the center of your child’s chest, even with their armpits.
+- Place the chest clip right at the center of the child’s chest, even with their armpits.

 - If you’re using a convertible car seat in the rear-facing position, double-check that the seat belt or lower anchors are inserted in the correct belt path.
 The instruction manual should offer specifics for your model.

-- If your car seat is in the rear-facing position, make sure the car seat is at a 45-degree angle using the angle indicator on the car seat.
+- If the car seat is in the rear-facing position, make sure it sits at a 45-degree angle using the angle indicator on the car seat.

-- If your car seat comes into contact with the back of the front seat, refer to your instruction manual to ensure this is OK.
+- If the car seat comes into contact with the back of the front seat, refer to the instruction manual to ensure this is OK.

 - Reach out to a certified Child Passenger Safety Technician in your area.
-They can help you install your car seat and answer any questions about proper installation or safety.
+CPSTs can help you install a car seat and answer any questions about proper installation or safety.

 - Know that it is normal for a child to sit with their legs “crisscross applesauce” or bent up on the vehicle seat.
 If they’re within the height and weight limit for their rear-facing seat, don't worry about legroom.